pipe01/PENIS/README.md

 ---

 PENIS is a data serialization language designed for configuration files in video games.
-It is similar to YAML, but a little more specialized:
+It is similar to YAML, but a little more specialized.

-* PENIS is practical.
+PENIS is practical.
 Its rules make it inherently fast and simple to use in a project.
-* PENIS is easy.
+PENIS is easy.
 Easy to write, easy to read, and easy to build a parser for.
-* PENIS is nested.
+PENIS is nested.
 Through the magic of indents, almost any kind of data can be serialized.
-* PENIS is isolated.
+PENIS is isolated.
 A value pair does not have an inherent type of data assosiated with it; `123` could be an integer, a float, an a byte, or a signed byte, depending on how the parser is instructed to interpret it.

 Example
 ---